-- 6. The group decided to develop the content of the service by linking specialist public health advice to elements of the commissioning cycle, from assessing needs for health services through to planning capacity and managing demand.
-In discussing the content of the core service the group were careful to focus on what genuinely required specialist public health expertise, rather than what public health trained individuals might happen to do in a given area. - 7.
-The scope of the specialist core service as outlined is limited specifically to healthcare public health support from Local Authorities to CCGs.
-Other aspects of ongoing joint working between GPs and local public health teams including screening, immunisations, healthcare acquired infections, GP practices as providers of preventive services, local authority commissioning of public health services, and joint strategic leadership through the Health and Wellbeing Board are not covered here. - 8.
-The group's recommendations for the content of the core healthcare public health advice service, based on examples of good practice from around the country, and aligned against the stages of the commissioning cycle, are attached at Appendix 1. - 9.
-Local authorities will be free to deliver this obligation in a variety of ways, for example in relatively small authorities it may make sense to locate a team in a single authority, which will deliver the service on behalf of several local authorities.
-Public Health England will also play an important role in supporting the work of local information and intelligence specialists in the public health team. - 10.
-There is nothing to stop local authorities from agreeing locally to offer a wider range of services over and above the free core service.
+The group decided to develop the content of the service by linking specialist public health advice to elements of the commissioning cycle, from assessing needs for health services through to planning capacity and managing demand.
+In discussing the content of the healthcare public health advice service the group were careful to focus on what genuinely required specialist public health expertise, rather than what public health trained individuals might happen to do in a given area.

+The scope of the healthcare public health advice service as outlined is limited specifically to healthcare public health advice from local authorities to CCGs (and to the NHS Commissioning Board when it is exercising relevant functions on behalf of CCGs who were authorised with conditions or established as a shadow CCG).
+Other aspects of ongoing joint working between GPs and local public health teams - including screening, immunisations, healthcare acquired infections, GP practices of preventive services, local authority commissioning of public health services, and joint strategic leadership through the Health and Wellbeing Board - are not covered here.

+This guidance does not cover the public health advice that Public Health England (PHE) will provide to the NHS Commissioning Board (NHS CB), to support the commissioning and delivery of clinical services.
+Public Health England and the NHS Commissioning Board Authority are working together with a range of experts and stakeholders to determine how the NHS Commissioning Board will obtain public health expertise and intends to publish information about how this advice service will operate later this year.
+This will also cover instances in which the NHS CB might need to access expertise and advice from local authority public health teams, for example to address local issues in commissioning of primary care or of immunisation programmes.
+We are currently working on proposals on how this will be achieved, working with local government.

+The group's recommendations for the content of the healthcare public health advice service, based on examples of good practice from around the country, and aligned against the stages of the commissioning cycle, are attached at annex 1.
+It is important to note that these are merely recommendations; they set out a range of different activities which could be offered as part of the healthcare public health advice service.

+Local authorities will be free to deliver this service in a variety of ways.
+For example, in relatively small authorities it may make sense to locate a team in a single authority, which will deliver the service on behalf of several local authorities.
+Public Health England will also play an important role in supporting the work of local information and intelligence specialists in the public health team.

+Healthcare Public Health Advice Service to Clinical Commissioning Groups

+There is nothing to prevent local authorities from agreeing locally to offer a wider range of services over and above the free healthcare public health advice service.
 This would need to be agreed locally.

+Leadership and partnership working

+If the healthcare public health service is to be effective there will need to be constructive relationships built between local authorities and CCGs, to ensure that the local commissioning fully reflects the population perspective.
+The key to making it work will be developing effective local partnerships.
+The role and strategic leadership of the Director of Public Health will be to build collaborative relationships across the commissioning landscape.